transdigiware/blockchain/reference/hsm-gemalto.md

 These instructions require that [Docker](https://docs.docker.com/install/){: external} is installed on the machine where the HSM client is running and that you are familiar with the process for building Docker images.
 They also presume you are comfortable with using the Kubernetes CLI to administer your Kubernetes cluster.

- If you are using the {{site.data.keyword.cloud_notm}} Kubernetes service and  {{site.data.keyword.cloud_notm}} HSM, both services need to be deployed from the same  {{site.data.keyword.cloud_notm}} account and on the same VLAN.
+ If you are using a Kubernetes cluster on {{site.data.keyword.cloud_notm}} and {{site.data.keyword.cloud_notm}} HSM, both services need to be deployed from the same {{site.data.keyword.cloud_notm}} account and on the same VLAN.
 If they are not on the same VLAN, then VLAN spanning must be enabled.
 {: important}